BitaNajd/wildfires/README.md

 ## Analysis

+Visualization of the data can be done either in the Tableau workbook or in the "Wildfires in Brazil.pdf" file in this repository.

-Wildfires occur all ovewr Brazil, and a closer look at the amazonas region reveals that the combined 9 states have high frequency of cases, considering that this region is just forest.
+Wildfires occur all ovewr Brazil, and a closer look at the amazonas region reveals that the combined 9 states have a high frequency of cases, considering that this region is just forest.

 ![](Images/map_brazil.png)
 ![](Images/map_amazon.png)